House in Rowdy Session Over Probe of Lagos International Trade Fair Complex

 Kuye, who is also the Chairman of the House Committee on Public Asset, proposed that his committee be given the mandate to carry out the investigation.

-However, Waive’s point of order led to a heated debate as lawmakers argued over which committee should chair the investigation between the Committees on Public Assets and Commerce.
+However, Waive’s Point of Order led heated debate as lawmakers argued over which Committee should chair the investigation between the Committee on Public Assets and Commerce.

 His words: “Trade fair is not a public asset being sold.
 It is a commercial entity, and the House Rules on page 153 clearly list it under the functions of the Committee on Commerce.
 If the House has made a mistake by its earlier decision, we have the power to reverse it.”

-Lending his voice, Deputy Minority Leader, Hon.
+Lending his voice, Deputy Minority, Hon.
 Ali Isa, urged members to follow due process and respect the guidance of the Rules and Business Committee.

 He noted: “Since it has to do with the premises and land, which are federal assets, Public Assets should lead the investigation, while Commerce can support since the activities there relate to trade fairs.”